romenrg/evergreen-skills-developers/README.md

 This repository includes a list of "evergreen skills" that should serve as a fair assessment of skilled software engineers / developers.

 The purpose of this work is to serve as an alternative resource for conducting technical interviews of software developers / engineers, when hiring.
-This document focuses on software development best practices, cross-framework principles and other portable skills; as opposed to the detrimental fixation on language trends and framework-specific knowledge that we often see.
-Programming languages evolve constantly, companies change their tech stacks, frameworks quickly become outdated, and syntax-related questions can easily be looked up by skilled engineers in search engines whenever they need it.
-There are, however, alternative cross-framework technical principles and evergreen skills that cannot be easily googled and better reflect the real value software developers / engineers bring to an organization.
+This document focuses on software development best practices, cross-framework principles and other portable skills; as opposed to the detrimental fixation on language trends and framework-specific knowledge that we often see in the industry.

+Programming languages evolve constantly, companies change their tech stacks, frameworks quickly become outdated, and syntax-related questions can easily be looked up by skilled engineers in search engines, quickly, whenever they need it.

+There are, however, software development best practices, cross-framework technical principles and evergreen skills that cannot be easily googled.
+These are better at reflecting the real value software developers / engineers bring to an organization or team.

 This repository is a derivative work of the following article: "[What Makes a Great Software Engineer](https://www.romenrg.com/blog/2018/12/29/what-makes-a-great-software-engineer)".